 Our kids are growing up in challenging social and economic environments.
 Population increase, automation, globalization, economic slowdown, disruptive technologies and outsourcing are just a few of the factors driving the current seismic shifts in how the careers and economic landscape operate.
 The nature of work is evolving rapidly, with the ranks of so-called “contingent workers” growing fast.
 It’s been estimated that just five years from now, a huge portion of the workforce, especially ‘white collar’ and knowledge professionals, will be freelancers, part-timers, contract workers, or otherwise self-employed.

 Employment opportunities are limited and high rates of unemployment amongst young people present challenges not only for the youth themselves but also for their families and society in general.
 Africa has the youngest population in the world.
 There are an estimated 200 million people aged between 15 and 24 on the African continent which it is expected to double by 2045.
-In South Africa, a third of our population is younger than 14.
-Do I need to say more?
 The large numbers of young people joining the labour force every year are putting great pressure on already crowded job markets.